Benign prostatic hyperplasia

 - Alpha-blockers.
 These drugs relax smooth muscles, largely in the bladder neck and prostate.
-They include terazosin (Hytrin, generic), doxazosin (Cardura, generic), tamsulosin (Flomax, generic), alfuzosin (Uroxatral, generic), and silodosin (Rapaflo, generic not currently available).
+They include terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatral), and silodosin (Rapaflo).
 Alpha-blockers help relieve BPH symptoms, but they do not reduce the size of the prostate.
 They can help improve urine flow and reduce risk for bladder obstruction.
-Alpha-blockers are often the first medication choice, especially for men with smaller prostates.
+Alpha-blockers are often the first medication choice.

 - 5-alpha-reductase inhibitors (5-ARIs).
-Finasteride (Proscar, generic) and dutasteride (Avodart, Jalyn, generic) block the conversion of testosterone to dihydrotestosterone, the male hormone that stimulates the prostate.
+Finasteride (Proscar) and dutasteride (Avodart) block the conversion of testosterone to dihydrotestosterone, the male hormone that stimulates the prostate.
 These drugs are helpful for men with significantly enlarged prostates.
 In addition to relieving symptoms, they increase urinary flow and may even help shrink the prostate.
-However, patients may have to take these drugs for up to 6 to 12 months to achieve full benefits.
+However, people may have to take these drugs for up to 6 to 12 months to achieve full benefits.

 Because alpha-blockers and 5-ARIs work in different ways, some patients find that a combination of the two controls symptoms better than a single drug alone.
 Other men find that a single drug is adequate for symptom control.